aemonge/aemonge.github.io/README.md

 TabletBanking @ s|ngular / BBVA Compass
 : *Front-End Architect / Team leader* (usa) __2015-2016__
- My responsibilities included to analyze and give project estimations and plans, monitor our teams quality code, improve team skills, code in front-end languages, implement TDD as much as posible.
-Also ensure the team is learning more skills and become more valuable.
-We created 200 different Polymer.js components, used bower to linking them all together in a Cordova App, which we deployed to iOs, Android and Windows tablets.
+ As a team-lead, I’ve successfully guided the team into analyze and give project estimations and plans, develop under a TDD methodology over 200 different Polymer.js components; which all together created a Cordova App wrapper to build the TabletBanking app for iOs, Android and Windows tablets; also the web version.

  [https://play.google.com/store/apps/details?id=com.bbva.compass.cells.enterprise](https://play.google.com/store/apps/details?id=com.bbva.compass.cells.enterprise)

 Hoy Necesito @ s|ngular / BBVA
 : *Front-End team leader* (spain)
   __2014-2015__
-  I was responsable of the estimation, analysis, development and maintenance of the module of the app that we as a team developed.
-Using ReactJS / AngularJS as our main framework, this project was also module oriented.
-We used GULP / GRUNT to deliver our code and git­flow to ensure code maintenance.
+ Being the most experienced in the team, I helped with the estimations, and analysis of the task for the project scope.
+I’ve guided the team into using Angular.js in the most component based way, helping them creating the directive.
+Mean while I was also using ReactJS with a wrapper for AngularJS to develop a big calendar which required a high performance.
+We used GULP / GRUNT to deliver our code and git­flow to ensure code maintenance

 Online Banking @ s|ngular / BBVA Compass
 : *Front-End developer* (spain)
   __2013-2014__
- I was responsable of the development and maintenance of the module of the app that we as a team developed.
-We were using FlighJS as our main framework, and under SCRUM workflow and using Git­flow.
-It was a project that relay heavily on template engines a few JavaScript components, which I was the main developer.
+ I was an expert developer which some member of the team look up to.
+I've help in the process of the guidance of changing the mindset form classic MVC / jQuery into modules / components.
+We all developed the project using FlighJS as our main framework, and under SCRUM workflow and using Git­flow.
+It was a project that rely heavily on template engines, and few key JavaScript components, which I was the main developer of.

  [http://bbvacompass.com/](http://bbvacompass.com/)